Track mileage automatically

 Vehicle expenses and mileage

 When you drive your car for business-related purposes, you can claim your mileage as an expense without using receipts.
 Instead, you need to keep a log of the miles driven, the date, the destination, and the purpose.
 You can keep these details in a spreadsheet or an app in case of an audit.
-The standard mileage rate is $0.67 per mile for 2024.
+The standard mileage rate is $0.67 per mile for 2024 and $0.70 for 2025.

 Alternatively, you can use the actual expenses method instead of the standard method, but you’ll need to keep receipts for all of your deductible expenses, such as gas and oil, tires, repairs, registration fees, insurance, and more.